On-Campus and Off-Campus Resources

 Appalachian State University believes we all play a role in eliminating violence on our campus.
 The “It’s Up to Me” campaign focuses on bystander awareness and intervention as a key to changing how we think and act.

-The Counseling and Psychological Services Center, an office of the Division of Student Development at Appalachian State University, is part of a comprehensive program of student services.
+The Counseling and Psychological Services Center, an office of the Division of Student Affairs at Appalachian State University, is part of a comprehensive program of student services.
 The Center has as its primary purpose the prevention of psychological difficulties and treatment of the mental health concerns of its students.
 The Counseling and Psychological Services Center also seeks to assist in the creation and maintenance of a university environment that will foster the well-being and personal development of its members.
 The Center is accredited by the International Association of Counseling Services, Inc. Counselors at the Center practice under the Ethical Guidelines put forth by the American Counseling Association, the American Psychological Association, and the American College Personnel Association.

 The Mary S. Shook Student Health Services exists to meet the health needs of the students of Appalachian State University.
 All registered full-time students who are currently attending class are eligible to receive care at the Health Service.
 Students taking less than nine hours are eligible after paying the Student Health fee.